 Erin & Ross

-Erin Futterer and Ross Falzone have been writing and performing together now for over 4 years.
+Erin Futterer and Ross Falzone have been writing and performing together for over 6 years.
 Their unique yet nostalgic sound reflects their diverse musical backgrounds and experiences: from the conservatory to the street, to the studio.
 Through their original songs and reimagined versions of standards, the duo seeks to include the audience in the magic and the mystery of the musical experience.

 Erin Futterer